 To sum it up: the best ways to find Instagram influencers 👀

-In general, there are 3 ways to find Instagram creators for your influencer marketing campaigns:
+In general, there are 3 ways to discover influencers for your influencer marketing campaigns:

-from your customer base (or social media followers), searching manually on Instagram, or using an influencer marketing platform – such as Promoty.
+from your customer base (or social media followers), searching manually on Instagram, or using influencer marketing tools.
 We obviously recommend the third option: you could save hours of time, see much more information about each creator and thus, find better influencers.